Tutorial to develop a Spyder plugin#

 self.setLayout(vlayout)

-This mostly corresponds to the regular code for user interfaces based on Qt widgets.
-In this case, our options section corresponds to a QGroupBox, where the parameters are organized vertically using a QVBoxLayout, and each parameter corresponds to a QGridLayout where labels and inputs are distributed (in this case a QSpinBox).
+Most of this code follows the typical pattern of building up a Qt widget-based user interface.
+In this case, our options section uses a QGroupBox, where the parameters are organized vertically using a QVBoxLayout.
+Each parameter corresponds to a QGridLayout where labels and inputs (in this case a QSpinBox) are distributed.

-Since we moved all the configuration information to conf.py, now we have to import it from there into widgets.py.
+Since we moved all our configuration to config.py, we now have to import it into widgets.py:

 # Local imports